New Conservative Greek Parliament Sworn In After Election - UrduPoint

 The 51-year-old Harvard graduate and former McKinsey consultant has also pledged to create jobs and get rid of obstacles to business.

-On Tuesday, Athens placed seven-year bonds at a record-low yield in its first foray into the debt markets since the election.
+On Tuesday, Athens placed seven-year bonds at a record-low yield in its first foray into the debt markets since the election, a measure of investors' confidence in the new government's direction.

-The Greek debt agency said it had raised 2.5 billion Euros ($2.8 billion) in the sale, while the prime minister said the yield of 1.9 percent was a "record low".

-A previous seven-year sale in February 2018 had a yield of 3.5 percent amid world market volatility.